A Guide To Making Head Injury Claims

 In order to value your head injury claim, we would require you to be seen by an independent medical expert.
 The expert would then provide us with a medical report confirming the details of his assessment and stating whether you require any further treatment and/or assessments.

-Once we receive the medical report, the person valuing your claim will use it and a resource such as the Judicial College Guidelines (JCG).
-The JCG provides guideline compensation figures for different injuries.
+Once we receive the medical report, the person valuing your claim may use it along with the Judicial College Guidelines (JCG).
+The JCG is a text which provides guideline compensation brackets for different injuries.

-Below is a table providing figures from the JCG.
-Please note that the first insert has not been taken from the JCG.
+Below is a table providing brackets from the JCG.
+Please note that the first insert has not been taken from the text, and none of the entries represent a guarantee of compensation.

 We will discuss special damages in the next section.